svenvc/svc-demo/doc/NOTES.md

 # Notes

 These are some notes.
-Actually, this file is easy to change.
+Actually, this file is easy to change for testing purposes.